cran-task-views/Optimization/Optimization.md

     problems by modifying existing 'MiniZinc' models, and also by creating their own models.

-### Multi Objective Optimization
+### Multi-Objective Optimization

 -   Function `caRamel` in package `r pkg("caRamel")` is a multi-objective optimizer, applying a combination of the multi-objective evolutionary annealing-simplex (MEAS) method and the non-dominated sorting genetic algorithm (NGSA-II); it was initially developed for the calibration of hydrological models.
--   Multi-criteria optimization problems can be solved using package `r pkg("mco")` which implements genetic algorithms.
+-   Multi-criteria optimization problems can be solved using the package `r pkg("mco")` which implements genetic algorithms.
     \[MOP\]
 -   `r pkg("GPareto")` provides multi-objective optimization